pete-mba5/pete-mba5.github.io/_posts/2023-09-12-picture-of-the-day.markdown

 categories: jekyll update
 ---

-It was another hot day and even birds are looking for shadows.
+It was another hot day and even birds were looking for shadows.

 I read Flight 714 to Sydney from The Adventures of Tintin.
 I am pretty sure I did not understand anything when I read it before.
 I was way too young for this story.
 Now, I am able to understand and enjoy it.
 It was a very good one for me.